checklist/checklist-support/docs/templates/template-settings.md

 {:toc}
 </details>

-To view a template's settings, you click on the Gear button on the template page (top right).
+To view a template's settings, click on the Gear button on the template page (top right).
 This will open the Settings dialog where you can mange the following:

 ## View Type

 Set which view type generated checklists will have.
-Read more about checklist [View Types](checklists/checklist-views/):
+Read more about checklist [View Types](/checklists/checklist-views/):

 ![](/assets/images/templates/template-settings-type.png)

-Note: If you choose "Checklist" type, your tasks will all have the 'Check' type.
+Note: If you choose "Checklist" type, your tasks can only have the 'Check' type.

 ## Notes

 The template notes will be copied to the checklist notes when the checklist is triggered.
-If you are manually running a template (i.e not via schedule), you can still make changes to the notes beforehand.
+If you are manually running a template (i.e not via a schedule), you can still make changes to the notes before triggering.

 To add/ edit notes:

-- click on the "Click to set Template Notes" placeholder or the existing notes to enter "Edit Mode"
+- click on the "Click to set Template Notes" placeholder or on the existing notes to enter "Edit Mode"
 - enter your notes or change the existing notes
 - hit Enter to save your notes
 - hit Escapre to discard your changes

+Tip: your notes can be on multiple lines.

 ## Sharing